willhack-g/hugo/content/_index.md

 ---
 title: "Welcome"
-description: "This service is for reality hackers."
+description: "WillHack is your comprehensive guide to navigating the future of technology.
+Start preparing today for tomorrow's intelligence explosion."
 ---
-Articles to help prepare for the next social transition.
+WillHack is your comprehensive guide to navigating the future of technology.
+Start preparing today for tomorrow's intelligence explosion.